-As a part of any development, the City of Lee's Summit requires that 40-hour extended dry detention of the water quality storm event be provided for the project site or equivalent on-site water quality treatment per the APWA BMP Manual.
-This is to promote the removal of pollutants and debris out of storm water prior to being discharged downstream of the development site.
-Due to the existing culvert under NE Douglas Street being routed into the proposed wet-bottom detention basin, the water quality volume exceeds what the proposed detention basin could treat while still meeting required basin water surface elevation parameters outlined in KC-AWPA Section 5608.4.
-In lieu of 40-hr extended dry detention of the water quality storm, best management practices (BMPs) will be constructed upstream of the proposed detention basin, internal to the project site, closer to the source point of the pollutant.
-The BMPs will be required to provide an equivalent or greater level of service than 40-hr extended dry detention.
-Water quality analysis treatment measures will be provided in future micro stormwater studies as each phase of the project is finalized through the Final Development Plan process.
+As a part of any development, the City of Lee's Summit requires that 40-hour extended dry detention of the water quality storm event be provided, or equivalent on-site water quality treatment be provided per the MARC BMP Manual.
+This is to promote the removal of pollutants and debris out of storm water prior to being discharged downstream of the development.
+The proposed development will provide an equivalent, or greater, level of service than 40-hr extended dry detention through a mix of 40-hr extended dry detention of the water quality storm and individual best management practices (BMPs) constructed upstream of the proposed detention basin.
+BMPs will be constructed internally to the project pad sites, closer to the source point of the pollutant.
+Water quality analysis treatment measures and calculations will be provided in future micro stormwater studies as each phase of the project is finalized through the Final Development Plan process.

 Furthermore, with the culvert discharging into the wet-bottom detention basin with approximately 680 feet of travel length through a permanent pool of water, suspended solids and floatables that are conveyed into the basin from upstream (offsite) areas, not required to be treated by this development, will have an opportunity to settle out or be collected and disposed of.
 Discharging the culvert extension directly into the permanent pool basin will also provide scour and erosion protection that is a common problem at pipe outlets into dry basins or creek channels.
-Permanent pool detention basins also promote wildlife and aquatic habitats where dry basins are typically mowed and maintained to prevent vegetation, often deemed as 'unsightly' by land owners, from growing.
+Permanent pool detention basins also promote wildlife and aquatic habitats where dry basins are typically mowed and maintained to prevent vegetation, often deemed as 'unsightly' by landowners, from growing.

 To improve the aesthetics and quality of the proposed wet detention basin, landscape design guidelines are being established for the development.
-The proposed guidelines require a 15-ft buffer of native plantings around the perimeter of the pond, restricting the use of turf grass in that zone.
+The proposed guidelines require a 15-ft buffer of native plantings in areas not encumbered by retaining walls around the perimeter of the pond, restricting the use of turf grass in that zone.
 The taller native plantings and grasses provide wildlife habitat and refuse while filtering physical and chemical pollutants.
 Native planted buffer zones in conjunction with the existing old growth tree preservation (when possible) will enhance wildlife habitat and connectivity.